 — Jim Kwik, Author of Mindvalley’s Superbrain Program

-In this article, we’ll learn more about the important role the frontal lobe plays in our daily lives.
+Modern day science has uncovered many interesting things when it comes to the brain.
+In this article, we’ll learn more about the important role that the frontal lobe plays in our daily lives.

-What Is The Job Of The Frontal Lobe Of The Brain?
+What Is The Main Function Of The Frontal Lobe?

 All mammalian species have a frontal lobe, though its complexity varies from species to species.
 Biologists believe it is a relatively recent evolutionary addition.